blgorman/SetUpDevBox/05_VisualStudio.md

 1. Run the project
 1. Click on `Register` and create a new user
 1. Stop the project after seeing the error
+1. Modify the connection string in appsettings.json
+    - Add `TrustServerCertificate=True;` to the connection string
 1. Open the Package Manager Console
 1. Run the following command to create the database
     - `Update-Database`